- Is Lidocaine Toxic to Dogs?

 You can also expect your pet to get diarrhea.

-To treat your pet’s minor wounds, you may start using Bactine that contains Lidocaine as one of the main ingredients.
+To treat your pet’s minor wounds, you may use Bactine, which contains Lidocaine as one of the main ingredients.

-If your pet ingests Lidocaine in more significant amounts and is showing signs of distress and vomiting, you better head to the emergency ward.
+If your pet ingests significant amounts of Lidocaine and shows signs of distress and vomiting, you better head to the emergency ward.

 Keep the following in mind:

-If everything seems normal but vomiting doesn’t stop, take your dog to the vet or consult over the phone as soon as possible.
+If everything seems normal, but the vomiting doesn’t stop, take your dog to the vet or consult over the phone as soon as possible.

 Head to the emergency when you can’t contact the vet immediately and also when the vet recommends.

-When in doubt, check!
-If your dog shows signs of diarrhea right after the consumption of medicine, then you will know something is wrong with your pet.
+When in doubt, check if your dog shows signs of diarrhea right after consuming the medicine to know whether something is wrong with your pet.

 Therefore, it’s best to consult your vet and head to the hospital.